chicio/chicio.github.io/_posts/2018-02-17-blender-tutorial-2-selecting-transforming-objects.md

 ---
 layout: post
 title: "Blender tutorial: selecting and transforming objects"
-description: "Second post of the "Blender tutorial" series.
+description: "Second post of the Blender tutorial series.
 This time we will learn how to select and move objects."
 date: 2018-02-17
 image: /assets/images/posts/blender-selecting-objects-2.jpg
 tags: [computer graphics, blender]